lunduniversity/introsofteng-protobot/README.md

 Supplementary teaching material for "Introduction to Software Engineering" at Lund University, LTH. http://cs.lth.se/etsa03/

 This repository contains a barebone robot for the LU Rumble.
-Clone this repository to get a starting point for the project.
+Clone this repository to get a starting point THAT DOES NOT USE ANY BUILD TOOL for the project.

 ## License